 I recently had the privilege of reading the book Master Your Workday Now! by Michael Linenberger.
 I daresay this is the best book on workflow management I’ve ever read — and I’ve read a LOT of books on that subject.

 The book just came out this week, and last I checked it was in the top 30 books on Amazon.com (#1 in the Time Management category).
-I predict that this book is going to be a huge hit and a long-term classic in its field.

 I met Michael at a leadership retreat in January, and we spoke on the phone for about an hour last week to discuss some of his ideas.
 He shared what I considered some truly elegant workflow management strategies, so I was eager to read his book and learn the whole system he developed.
 I’m seldom impressed by time management books these days since I’ve read so many of them, but I must say that Michael’s Workday Now system impressed the heck out of me.